Skip to main content

 What is a SESR visa?

-The SESR Subclass 494 is the “regional” TSS visa, with a broader access .
+The SESR Subclass 494 is the “regional” SID visa, with broader access.

-It allows an employer to sponsor a suitably skilled worker to undertake a role in a designated regional area which they are unable to appropriately fill with a suitably skilled Australian worker.
+It allows an employer to sponsor a suitably skilled worker to undertake a role in a designated regional area that they are unable to appropriately fill with a suitably skilled Australian worker.

 Who should apply for a SESR visa?